 English 40S Language and Technical Communication*(1 Credit) ENCS4S

-Students will encounter and practice written instructions, a variety of letter forms, and a variety of informational texts.
-Course content: 10% aesthetic and 90% pragmatic.
+This course focuses on everyday uses of writing: from e-mail to business proposals.
+Students practice writing instructions, various letter forms, and informational texts.
+Course content is 10% aesthetic and 90% pragmatic.
 The prerequisite for this course is any grade 11 ELA credit.

-This course can only be used as the primary Grade 12 ELA credit for students working towards a TECHNICAL DIPLOMA.
-Students working towards an ACADEMIC DIPLOMA who wish to take the Language and Technical Communication course, must also take a second grade 12 English class.
+NOTE: This course may be used as the sole Grade 12 ELA credit for students working towards a TECHNICAL DIPLOMA.
+Students working towards an ACADEMIC DIPLOMA may only take this course as a second Grade 12 ELA credit.